RuvaS20/zvirevo_word-embeddings/README.md

 ## Future Directions

-While currently focused on word embeddings, we envision Zvirevo as a stepping stone towards more complex NLP tasks in Shona, including sentiment analysis, named entity recognition, and eventually, full-fledged conversational AI.
+While currently focused on word embeddings, we envision Zvirevo as a stepping stone towards more complex NLP tasks in Shona, including sentiment analysis, named entity recognition, and, eventually, full-fledged conversational AI.

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.
+Email us at daisykudzaitsenesa@gmail.com and ruvarashe.sadya@gmail.com for Daisy and Ruvarashe, respectively.

 ## License